citrix/terraform-provider-citrix/docs/resources/tag.md

 ### Optional

 - `description` (String) Description of the tag.
 - `scopes` (Set of String) The set of IDs of the scopes applied on the tag.
+Please note that the ALL scope will be applied to the tag by default.

 ### Read-Only